BRIEF-H&M says exploring selling H&M brand through Tmall in China

-June 29 H & M Hennes & Mauritz Ab CEO Karl-Johan Persson to an analysts and media conference call:
+June 29 (Reuters) - H & M Hennes & Mauritz Ab CEO Karl-Johan Persson to an analysts and media conference call:

 * says H&M exploring selling through chinese website tmall, looking to make more localised adaptions to assortments in china